OWASP/www-board-candidates/2025/jeremy_long.md

 **Action Plan:**
 - Implement **consistent labeling** within the OWASP GitHub organization to distinguish between active, experimental, and inactive projects.
-- Engage with project leaders of high-value tools to **address historical infrastructure concerns** and create a reliable, supported GitHub environment that they can trust.
+- Engage with project leaders of high-value tools to address historical infrastructure concerns and create a reliable, supported GitHub organization that they can trust.
 - Lead community discussions about potentially reorganizing OWASP’s GitHub presence to reduce clutter and improve discoverability.

 **Outcome:**